Sir Thomas Temple, 1st Baronet, of Stowe: Early life

-Thomas Temple was the eldest son of John Temple and Susan (née Spencer).
+Thomas Temple was the eldest son of John Temple and his wife, Susan Spencer.
 Although he is said to have been born at Burton Dassett in Warwickshire, this seems improbable as his baptism on 9 January 1566/7 is recorded at Everton, Northamptonshire, the childhood home of his mother.
 As a child he moved with his father to Stowe House in Buckinghamshire.
 He grew up in a well connected, Puritan family - two of his brothers-in-law were William Fiennes, 1st Viscount Saye and Sele and Sir Nicholas Parker, while his nephew was James Temple, the regicide.

 In 1582, he matriculated at University College, Oxford at the age of 16.
 He was admitted to Lincoln's Inn in 1584.

 Marriage and children

-He married Hester Sandys, daughter of Miles Sandys in about 1585 or 1586.

-Sir Thomas and Hester had fifteen recorded children, 2 of whom died in infancy; of the remainder, 4 were sons and 9 were daughters.
+Thomas Temple married Hester Sandys, daughter of Miles Sandys in about 1585 or 1586.
+Thomas and Hester had fifteen recorded children, 2 of whom died in infancy; of the remainder, 4 were sons and 9 were daughters.
+Their first child, Susan, was born on 5 September 1587, as Hester Sandys recorded herself.
+Their children included: